Leshan Sichuan, China Travel Guide

 Combine Leshan and Emei Mountain with a visit to Chengdu, Sichuan's capital, for panda research, historical sites, Sichuan cuisine, and urban life.

-Chengdu is the most logical next destination, serving as a major transport hub with panda research, diverse food, and cultural attractions.
+Chengdu is the most logical next destination, functioning as a major transport hub with panda research, diverse food, and cultural attractions.

-Jiuzhaigou and Huanglong, located in northern Sichuan, boast beautiful natural vistas with colorful lakes and cascades.
-These require internal flights.
+Jiuzhaigou and Huanglong, located in the northern part of Sichuan, boast lovely natural vistas with colorful lakes and cascades.
+These require in-country flights.

-Zigong, south of Leshan, is famous for its Dinosaur Museum and its spectacular Lantern Festival.
+Zigong, south of Leshan, is known for its Dinosaur Museum and its spectacular Lantern Festival.
 A unique cultural stop.

 Staying connected and communicating effectively is important when traveling in Leshan.